How Many Calories to Burn a Day

 How Many Calories Should You Burn a Day for Optimal Health

-Are you wondering how many calories you should burn a day to achieve optimal health?
+How many calories should you burn a day to achieve optimal health?
 The number of calories you should aim to burn each day depends on several personal factors, including your age, weight, height, sex, and level of physical activity.
-For general health, burning an additional 2,000 to 3,000 calories per week through structured exercise—roughly 300 to 500 calories per day—is considered a beneficial target.
+For general health, engaging in physical activity that contributes an additional 300 to 500 calories burned per day is often considered a beneficial target, which aligns with official recommendations for achieving 150 minutes of moderate-intensity exercise per week [1].
 However, this recommendation varies depending on whether your goal is weight loss, maintenance, or weight gain.
-To better understand your daily calorie needs, it’s important to first understand how energy expenditure works.
+To better understand your daily calorie needs, it’s important first to understand how energy expenditure works.

 Calculating the number of calories you burn each day involves a few key steps.